styladev/shopware6/README.md

 You need to create and publish the content you want the plugin to sync in the Styla Editor at https://editor.styla.com/.
 What you enter in the **Page URL path** in Styla page’s settings will define where your page will show up when synced to your Shopware.
 If a specific path is already taken by an Shopware path other than the home page or a category page and you don’t have the path in the **List of overridable pages** in the plugin settings, your Styla page won’t show up.

-**IMPORTANT**: If you publish a page with **a blank path**, this page **will override your default Shopware home page**.
+**IMPORTANT:** If you publish a page with **a blank path**, this page **will override your default Shopware home page**.
 If you then unpublish this Styla page or change its path, the default Shopware home page will come back after a delay related to the sync process.
 This logic also applies to other paths serving native Shopware content.
 They will appear again if you unpublish Styla pages matching their paths.

 ## Styla pages list